MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/qos/enabling-qos-for-devices-that-are-not-based-on-windows.md

 This gives you the ability to implement QoS on some portions of your network (for example, on the Redmond site) while leaving Quality of Service disabled on other portions of your network.

-QoS can only be enabled and disabled by using Windows PowerShell These options are not available in the Skype for Business Server Control Panel.
+QoS can only be enabled and disabled by using Windows PowerShell.
+These options are not available in the Skype for Business Server Control Panel.